joergkrause/nyaf/docs/md/docs/intro.md

 # Summary

-Is it worth coding with NYAF and vanilla JS/TS?
+Is it worth coding with **@nyaf** and vanilla JS/TS?
 For smaller projects and for apps that must load quickly, yes.

 Actual sizes (0.5.15):